Sumon2017/hyperledger-fabric-lc-project/README.md

 this will take between 10-15 minutes depending on your hardware and internet speed

 this will create the fabric network (creating channel, installing chaincode) and 5 node js servers  (you can see them by [docker ps -a] and [pm2 list]  )
+At the end of it , success will be printed

 To stop it  , run :